turingschool/backend-curriculum-site/module1/lessons/intro_to_arrays_arts_and_crafts.md

 ## Independent Work

-You can continue to sit in your threes to work independently and ask each other questions / compare answers:

 ### From the Top

 Start over with the [arrays section of Ruby in 100 Minutes](http://tutorials.jumpstartlab.com/projects/ruby_in_100_minutes.html#7.-arrays).
 Make sure to run the code snippets.

 ## WrapUp

-Here are some questions to check your understanding of arrays:

 * We say that arrays are "zero-indexed".
 Why does that make counting and positions somewhat confusing?
 * Why would `array << 7` be useful as opposed to setting a specific index (ie `array[12] = 7`) ?